mwanjiru12/react-hooks-fetch-crud-code-along/README.md

 }
 ```

-Check your work by clicking this button for different items — you should see
+Check your work by clicking this button for different items — you should each
-each item logged to the console.
-We can access the `item` variable in the
+item being logged to the console.
+We are able to access the `item` variable in
-`handleAddToCartClick` function thanks to JavaScript's scope rules.
+the `handleAddToCartClick` function thanks to JavaScript's scope rules.

 Next, let's write out our `PATCH` request: